R3VANEK/CAN_checker/README.md

 Run CAN_Checker on your Visual Studio project and after completion upload software to the miunsketoolchain app normally.
 How to determine if we uploaded correctly?
-Just (plug)[#Comments-and-adnotations] to the Main CAN Module small CAN I/O Module with diode that blinks red if it recives 0 via CANId 400 and blinks green if it detects 1 also via CANId.
+Just [plug](#Comments-and-adnotations) to the Main CAN Module small CAN I/O Module with diode that blinks red if it recives 0 via CANId 400 and blinks green if it detects 1 also via CANId.
 Becouse of alternating beetwen sending bit 1 and 0, if you happen to see no change in color of diode you have certainty something went wrong in the uploading procedure

 ## How it works